Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• 40x37mm rectangular case is the smallest current Garmin by overall surface area
+• 40x37mm rectangular case is the only non-round Garmin in current production

 • Full Garmin Connect health metrics including women’s cycle tracking